 About Jo Tuscano

-Jo has been published in the Sydney Morning Herald, the New England Review, Westerly Journal, Newswrite, the NSW History Teachers’ Association Journal, Spineless Wonders, Stringybark Press and in various other media.
-She has been a presenter on indigenous issues, particularly about the Kinchela Boys Home and issues regarding youth justice in the Northern Territory.
+Jo has been published in the Sydney Morning Herald, Marie Claire, Women’s Weekly, the New England Review, Westerly Journal, Newswrite, the NSW History Teachers’ Association Journal, Spineless Wonders, Stringybark Press and in various other media.
+She has been a presenter on Indigenous issues, particularly about the Kinchela Boys Home and issues regarding youth justice in the Northern Territory.
 She has appeared on Stateline and ABC Radio and has been a guest speaker for Reconciliation for Western Sydney on a number of occasions.

 Endorsements